AlaskaAirlines/auro-accordion/docs/api.md

 # auro-accordion

-auro-accordion provides users a way to have collapsible content on a page.
+Auro-accordion provides users a way to have collapsible content on a page.
 Use auro-accordion-group if you want to have auto closing accordion components when others are selected.

 ## Properties